skadamdhad/Deep_learning_project/readme.md

 ## Results :

-Since I have trained the model on 85% of images and remaining mages are used for testing purpose, I have got the F1-score of 93%.
+Since I have trained the model on 85% of images and remaining images are used for testing purpose, I have got the accuracy of 93% for the test images.
 Below are the some of the predictions of images from the testing data by the trained model.

 <img src="Images/result_1.png">